jackfurr/jackfurr/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a project at Life360 to connect family members

+- 🌱 I’m currently learning the ins and outs of Kubernetes

+- ⚡ Fun fact:
+  * I was once asked by a co-founder's father in law to help him with his burial plans. (awkward 😬)
+  * Helped give CPR to the co-founder's dog in the back seat of a car.
+Sad story 😢

 <!--
 **jackfurr/jackfurr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.